-Run your antivirus software regularly.
+Run your antivirus software program regularly.
 Viruses can slow down your computer and cause data loss, while spyware can compromise security by monitoring your activity and collecting information about you.
 Launch your antivirus software and make sure it's up to date.
 Then run a full scan of your hard disk and, if your package allows, set up regular scheduled scans.

 Every time you visit a webpage, your web browser stores or ‘caches’ it as a small file in your Temporary Internet Files folder.
 Similarly, it stockpiles small files called 'cookies', which contain information about your browsing history and personal details.
 Over time, the volume of these files can build up.
-Periodically clearing out your browser’s cache will help it to work faster when loading pages and reduce the amount of valuable disk space these cached files take up.
+Periodically clearing out your browser’s cache will help it to work faster when loading pages and reduce the amount of valuable disk space that these cached files take up.

-In most browsers these settings can be found within the History menu, labelled something along the lines of Clear browsing data or Clear cache & cookies.
+In most browsers, these settings can be found within the Settings menu, labelled something along the lines of Clear browsing data or Clear cache & cookies.

 Limit startup programs

-How fast your computer starts up depends on several things, including the hardware you’re using, the version of Windows installed and how many programs are also scheduled to start up when Windows does.
-Here's how you can take control of it.
+How fast your computer starts up depends on several things, including the hardware you’re using and the version of Windows.
+But the number of programs that are scheduled to start up when Windows can also have a significant effect.